jeffboody/libai/readme-nn.md

 	g2i = nu*g2i + (1 - nu)*(dL/dwi)^2
 	wi  = wi - gamma*(dL/dwi)/sqrt(g2i)

-The decay rate (nu) is a hyperparameter that is selected when designing the neural network and is typically set to 0.99.
+The decay rate (nu) is a hyperparameter and it was suggested that a good default is 0.99.

 Add a small epsilon to avoid divide-by-zero problems.